-- 10.27.1.1 Scarves worn by members of a Scout Group as part of the appropriate uniform must all be of the same colour(s). - 10.27.1.2 For Groups, the colour(s) are chosen by the Group Leaders' Meeting, subject to the approval of the District Commissioner and the District Trustee Board. - 10.27.1.3 Groups in the same District should wear scarves of different colours if possible. - 10.27.1.4 For Explorer Units and District Scout Networks, the colour(s) are chosen by the Section's members, subject to the approval of the District Commissioner and the District Trustee Board. - 10.27.1.5 Explorer Unit scarves may be chosen by the Explorer Unit members subject to the approval of the District Commissioner and the District Trustee Board. - 10.27.1.6 District Scout Network scarves may be chosen by the Scout Network members with the approval of the District Commissioner and the District Trustee Board.
+- 10.27.1.1 Scarves worn by members of a Scout Group as part of the appropriate uniform must all be of the same colour(s). - 10.27.1.2 For Groups, the colour(s) are chosen by the Group Leadership Team Meeting, subject to the approval of the District Lead Volunteer. - 10.27.1.3 Groups in the same District should wear scarves of different colours if possible. - 10.27.1.4 For Explorer Units and Scout Networks, the colour(s) are chosen by the Section's members, subject to the approval of the District Lead Volunteer - 10.27.1.5 Explorer Unit scarves may be chosen by the Explorer Unit members subject to the approval of the District 14-24 Leadership Team. - 10.27.1.6District Scout Network scarves may be chosen by the Scout Network members with the approval of the District 14-24 Leadership Team.

-Rule 10.28 Air Scout Identification Badges
+10.28 Air Scout Identification Badges

-- 10.28.1.1 An Air Scout identification badge may be worn by any member of an Air Scout Group. - 10.28.1.2 Explorer members, Scout Network members or Leaders associated with an Air Scout Group may also wear the badge.
+- 10.28.1.1 An Air Scout identification badge may be worn by any member of an Air Scout Group. - 10.28.1.2Explorers, Scout Network members or adult members associated with an Air Scout Group may also wear the badge.

-Rule 10.29 Royal Navy or Royal Air Force Recognition Scheme Badges
+10.29 Royal Navy or Royal Air Force Recognition Scheme Badges

-10.29.1.1 Scouts, Explorers, Scout Network members and Leaders in or associated with a Group, Explorer Unit or Scout Network which is recognised by the Royal Navy or Royal Air Force may wear the appropriate R.N. or R.A.F.
+10.29.1.1 Scouts, Explorers, Scout Network members and adult members in or associated with a Group, Explorer Unit or Scout Network which is recognised by the Royal Navy or Royal Air Force may wear the appropriate R.N. or R.A.F.
 Recognition Badge.

-Rule 10.30 The Duke of Edinburgh's Award Badges
+10.30 The Duke of Edinburgh's Award Badges

-- 10.30.1.1 Cloth badges of The Duke of Edinburgh's Award are worn on uniform by members who are entitled to wear them. - 10.30.1.2 Only the badge of the highest Award gained may be worn.

-10.30.1.3 In the case of the Gold Award only, the badge may be worn on uniform by adults so entitled.
+- 10.30.1.1 Cloth badges of The Duke of Edinburgh's Award are worn on uniform by youth members who are entitled to wear them. - 10.30.1.2 Only the badge of the highest Award gained may be worn. - 10.30.1.3 In the case of the Gold Award only, the badge may be worn on uniform by adults so entitled.

-Rule 10.31 Occasional Badges Worn with Uniform
+10.31 Occasional Badges Worn with Uniform

-- 10.31.1.1 Occasional badges in respect of national programmes, activities or events may be worn as directed and for such periods as decided by UK Headquarters. - 10.31.1.2 Occasional badges for wear by members of a Group, a District or County in connection with a special gathering, camp, event or anniversary must be approved by the County Commissioner to whom a drawing or specimen of the design must be submitted. - 10.31.1.3 Such badges must not be worn after a period of three months from the date of the conclusion of the occasion unless exceptionally authorised by the County Commissioner in respect of special circumstances for a further period not exceeding nine months.
+- 10.31.1.1 Occasional badges in respect of national programmes, activities or events may be worn as directed and for such periods as decided by UK Headquarters. - 10.31.1.2 Occasional badges for wear by members of a Group, a District or County in connection with a special gathering, camp, event or anniversary must be approved by the County Lead Volunteer to whom a drawing or specimen of the design must be submitted. - 10.31.1.3 Such badges must not be worn after a period of three months from the date of the conclusion of the occasion unless exceptionally authorised by the County Lead Volunteer in respect of special circumstances for a further period not exceeding nine months.

-Rule 10.32 The Union Flag Badge
+10.32 The Union Flag Badge

-10.32.1.1 The Union Flag badge may be worn on uniform when going overseas on a scouting activity and indefinitely on return.
+10.32.1.1 The Union Flag badge may be worn on uniform when travelling to and during an international Scouts activity and indefinitely on return.

-Rule 10.33 Mourning
+10.33 Mourning